 I anchored in 5 m depth and let out 30 m of chain.
 After lowering the dinghy I snorkeled to the anchor.
 For the first time this year it was not well set.
 So I re-anchored.
 This time the anchor was well set but after a while Thetis drifted too close to another anchored S/Y. Finally Marko came and handed me a line form a fixed mooring that he assured me was safe.
 I snorkeled and verified this.

 The sky was cloudy and I removed the large tent and opened the small bimini.
 After a light lunch I took a nap inside the main cabin.
 After I woke up I made filtered coffee and locked the MacBook to a signal from the iPad.
 I then did my weekly banking and read the accumulated e-mails.

 At about 5:30 I cleaned the dinghy that had gotten rather dirty.
 Later I had a lot of FaceTime connections: Rozina, Nikos, Byron, Evelyn in D.C., and finally my sister-in-law Ive.
-The problem with the alternator charging while the engine is running is still with me.
+The problem with the alternator charging while the engine is running was still with me.

 After I had my evening ouzo I went ashore to the Stigma taverna where I had a very tasty dish of veal cooked with many vegetables.

 After I returned to Thetis, I ran the genset.
-The voltage that was below normal and and the current that was above when the motor was running were now were restored back to normal.
-This confirms that most likely the problem was with the alternator.
+The voltage that was below normal and and the current that was above when the motor was running were now restored back to normal.
+This confirmed that most likely the problem was with the alternator.
 At least there were no mosquitoes in my cabin.

 Sunday September 20, 2020, Day 4